faridrazza/Short-video-content-agent/README.md

 ---

-**🚀 Built with ❤️ for the ADK Hackathon 2025**
-*Showcasing the power of multi-agent AI collaboration through Google's Agent Development Kit*
+**Built with ❤️ for the ADK Hackathon 2025** *Showcasing the power of multi-agent AI collaboration through Google's Agent Development Kit*